Deep Vein Thrombosis

 • Personal or family history: If you, a parent, or a sibling has ever been diagnosed with DVT or another blood-clotting disorder, you are considered at increased risk for venous issues.

-• Prolonged sitting: Long periods of sitting, such as during air or car travel, can impact circulation and cause DVT to occur in the lower legs.
+• Prolonged sitting: Long periods of sitting, such as during air or car travel, can impact circulation and cause DVT in the lower legs.

 • Smoking: Smoking can damage your veins, impact circulation, and lead to dangerous blood clots.

-• Varicose veins: Individuals with enlarged, visible leg veins may be at increased risk for developing deep vein thrombosis.
+• Varicose veins: Individuals with enlarged, visible leg veins are at increased risk for developing deep vein thrombosis.

 • Cancer: Some types of cancer, including breast, ovarian, pancreatic, bowel, and lung, along with chemotherapy treatment, can make you more likely to develop DVT.

-• Obesity: A high body mass index (BMI) can place strain on veins, impacting blood flow and increasing the risk for deep vein thrombosis.
+• Obesity: A high body mass index (BMI) can strain your veins, impacting blood flow and increasing the risk for deep vein thrombosis.

 • Pregnancy: Women who are pregnant or have recently given birth are at increased risk for DVT due to the expanding uterus placing pressure on surrounding veins, increased blood flow, and damaged vessels after childbirth.